-- Turn it off and put it in an appropriate carrying case when travelling; - Take care when connecting the network cable and seating the mobile device on a docking station as the connections can be easily damaged; - Keep all drinks and any other liquids away from your device.
-Any spillage on the device can result in data loss and expensive repairs; - Do not leave it in full view in any vehicle even for a short period of time.
-It must be locked in the boot, when the vehicle is left unattended and not left in the vehicle overnight, even in a locked boot; - Never leave it unattended in public places even for a very short period of time;
+- a.
+Turn it off and put it in an appropriate carrying case when travelling; - b.
+Take care when connecting the network cable and seating the mobile device on a docking station as the connections can be easily damaged; - c.
+Keep all drinks and any other liquids away from your device.
+Any spillage on the device can result in data loss and expensive repairs; - d.
+Do not leave it in full view in any vehicle even for a short period of time.
+It must be locked in the boot, when the vehicle is left unattended and not left in the vehicle overnight, even in a locked boot; - e.
+Never leave it unattended in public places even for a very short period of time;

-15.0 Protocol for use of Personal Mobile Technology Devices
+13 Protocol for use of Personal Mobile Technology Devices

-- 15.0 Should mobile technology devices be misused, there will be a negative impact on an individual's safety, dignity, privacy and right to confidentiality.
-Such concerns are not to be considered exclusive to children and young people, so the needs and vulnerabilities of all must be respected and protected. - 15.1 The purpose of this protocol is to prevent unacceptable use of mobile phones, camera-phones and other handheld devices used by the school community, and thereby protect the trust's staff and students from undesirable materials, filming, intimidation or harassment. - 15.2 It is to be recognised that it is the enhanced functions of many mobile technology devices that will give the most cause for concern; and which should be considered the most susceptible to potential misuse.
-Examples of misuse include the taking and distribution of indecent images, exploitation and bullying. - 15.3 The school reserves the right to search the content of any mobile technology device on the school premises where there is a reasonable suspicion that it may contain undesirable material, including those which promote pornography, violence or bullying. - 15.4 Personal mobile technology devices brought into school are the responsibility of the device owner.
+- 13.1 The purpose of this protocol is to prevent unacceptable use of mobile phones, camera-phones and other handheld devices used by the school community, and thereby protect the trust's staff and students from undesirable materials, filming, intimidation or harassment. - 13.2 Should mobile technology devices be misused, there will be a negative impact on an individual's safety, dignity, privacy and right to confidentiality.
+Such concerns are not to be considered exclusive to children and young people, so the needs and vulnerabilities of all must be respected and protected. - 13.3 It is to be recognised that it is the enhanced functions of many mobile technology devices that will give the most cause for concern; and which should be considered the most susceptible to potential misuse.
+Examples of misuse include the taking and distribution of indecent images, exploitation and bullying. - 13.4 The school reserves the right to search the content of any mobile technology device on the school premises where there is a reasonable suspicion that it may contain undesirable material, including those which promote pornography, violence or bullying.

+13.5 Personal mobile technology devices brought into school are the responsibility of the device owner.
 The Trust accepts no responsibility for the loss, theft or damage of these devices.

-15.5 Students can:
+13.6 Pupils can:

-- have their personal mobile technology device confiscated if this or any other relevant school policy is not adhered to and will be held in a secure place in the school office.
-They will be released to parents or carers in accordance with the school policy; - not take personal mobile technology devices into examinations.
-Students found in possession of a personal mobile technology device during an exam will be reported to the appropriate examining body.
+- a. have their personal mobile technology device confiscated if this or any other relevant school policy is not adhered to and will be held in a secure place in the school office.
+They will be released to parents or carers in accordance with the school policy; - b. not take personal mobile technology devices into examinations.
+Pupils found in possession of a personal mobile technology device during an exam will be reported to the appropriate examining body.
 This may result in the student's withdrawal from either that examination or all examinations. - contact his or her parents or carers, using a school phone, if the need arises.
-Parents are advised not to contact their child via their mobile phone during the school day, but to contact the school office; - protect their phone numbers by only giving them to trusted friends and family members.
+Parents are advised not to contact their child via their mobile phone during the school day, but to contact the school office; - d. protect their phone numbers by only giving them to trusted friends and family members.
 Students will be instructed via curriculum time and via assemblies in safe and appropriate use of mobile technology devices and will be made aware of boundaries and consequences.

-16.0 Following Copyright Laws
+14 Following Copyright Laws